 The Offering.
-We are offering to investors the opportunity to purchase up to an aggregate of \$50,000,000 of A Bonds and A R-Bonds.
+We are offering to investors the opportunity to purchase up to an aggregate of \$35,000,000 of Bonds.
 See "Plan of Distribution - Who May Invest" for further information.
-The offering will continue through December 31, 2021 or the date upon which our Manager terminates the offering, in its sole discretion, or the "offering termination."
-Notwithstanding the previous sentence, our Manager has the right to extend this offering beyond December 31, 2021 for two consecutive six-month periods.
+The offering will continue through December 31, 2023 or the date upon which our Manager terminates the offering, in its sole discretion, or the "offering termination."
+Notwithstanding the previous sentence, our Manager has the right to extend this offering beyond December 31, 2023 for two consecutive six-month periods.
 Our company will conduct closings in this offering on the 20th of each month or, if the 20th is not a business day, the next succeeding business day, assuming there are funds to close, or the "closing dates," and each, a "closing date," until the offering termination.
-Once a subscription has been submitted and accepted by the Company, an investor will not have the right to request the return of its subscription payment prior to the next closing date.
-If subscriptions are received on a closing date and accepted by the Company prior to such closing, any such subscriptions will be closed on that closing date.
+Once a subscription has been submitted and accepted by the Company, an investor will not have the right to request the return of its subscription payment prior to such closing, any such subscriptions will be closed on that closing date.
+If subscriptions will be closed on that closing date.
+If subscriptions are received on a closing date.
 It is expected that settlement will occur on the same day as each closing date.
 On each closing date, offering proceeds for that closing will be disbursed to us and Bonds will be issued to investors, or the "Bondholders."
 If the Company is dissolved or liquidated after the acceptance of a subscription, the respective subscription payment will be returned to the subscriber.
 The offering is being made on a best-efforts basis through Crescent Securities Group, Inc., or our managing broker-dealer.